 The Gazette is Iowa’s independent, employee-owned source for local, state, and national news coverage.

 Nichole Shaw is a 2021-2022 editorial fellow for The Gazette.
-She writes two columns a month, facilitating her keen interest in issues of social and racial justice, particularly as it concerns diversity, equity and inclusion in the state of Iowa and the city of Cedar Rapids.
+She writes two columns a month, facilitating her keen interest in issues of social and racial justice, particularly as it concerns diversity, equity and inclusion in the state of Iowa.

 The past year, we’ve been in the thick of an intense culture war rife with identity politics.
 Perhaps the way that Iowans can honor July 4 this year is by reflecting on what it truly means to be an American, to unpack what independence from tyranny and oppression really is, and apply it to their life and policy moving forward.